OUR VALUES

 Neil is passionate about apprentices, especially in the building services sector and is currently working with a number of organisations to improve the delivery of apprenticeships in the North East.

-Gary Hindmarch
+Vice-chair of Governors: Gary Hindmarch

 Gary has been involved with marine engineering since the 1970's when he joined the UK Merchant Navy.
 After graduating from the then South Shields Marine and Technical College he worked for Canadian Pacific Ships until leaving in late 1980's at the rank of Chief Engineer on tankers and bulk carriers.